-Over a billion people in China and millions around the world are celebrating the the Chinese New Year – the most important of Chinese holidays – this week.
+Over a billion people in China and millions around the world will celebrate the the Chinese New Year – the most important of Chinese holidays – on January 28, 2017.
 It’s a lunar new year and so the date is based on the date of new moon.
-The official start date this year is February 8, 2016, but the party started Sunday in Asia, with festivities continuing for 15 days and culminating with the Lantern Festival.
+Festivities continuing for 15 days and culminating with the Lantern Festival.
 Each year is associated with one of 12 animals in the Chinese zodiac.
-For 2016, it’s the Year of the Monkey.
+For 2017, it’s the Year of the Rooster.

 Many countries in Southeast Asia celebrate the Chinese New Year, including China, Thailand, Indonesia, Malaysia, and the Philippines.
 It’s also celebrated in Chinatowns and Asian homes around the world.
 It’s considered a time to honor deities and ancestors.

 There are several variations on the mythology behind Chinese New Year celebrations.
 Most are based on a ugly bloodthirsty monster named Nian that would emerge on the last night of each year to destroy villages and eat people.
 A wise elder advised villagers to scare the monster away with loud noises.
 That night, they set fire to bamboo, lit fireworks, and banged their drums.
 The monster, afraid of the loud noises and lights, ran away to hide in its cave.
 In another version of the myth, an old man persuaded Nian to turn its wrath on other monsters, not the villagers.
 Before he was seen riding away on Nian, the old man, actually a god, advised the people to hang red paper decorations in their homes and set off firecrackers on the last night of the year to keep Nian away.